 Two methods were developed to assess vigor of understory trees.
 For the first method, volume growth was chosen as the primary measure of vigor as it is a more robust measure of current biomass accumulation than height or radial growth.
-Both height and radial growth are not always well correlated with volume growth, especially in stressed trees where allocation of carbon to height growth is prioritized over radial growth and wood deposition can be uneven along the length of the bole.
 (Tucker and Foster unpublished, Oliver and Larson 1996).
-Volume growth is also highly correlated with post release growth (Tesch and Korpela 1993) and leaf area (Waring 1983, O'Hara 1996, Kollenberg and O'Hara 1999).
-A system was then designed to compare volume growth across the wide range of understory trees sampled in this study: 1.4 -16 m (4.5 - 53 ft).
+A system was then designed to compare volume growth across the wide range of understory trees sampled in this study: 1.4 - 16 m (4.5 - 53ft).
 Annual volume growth increment for a tree of a given height was divided by maximum site potential growth for a tree of that height to generate a percent of maximum potential growth or relative volume growth (RVG).
-Height and volume growth data from 19 naturally-regenerated, open-grown, "best" trees with long, full crowns that were located near the sample stands on the same soil type (Tucker and Foster unpublished), were used to generate the following model to determine maximum potential annual volume growth increment (y) in cm^3 per year for a tree of a given height (x).
+Height and volume growth data from 19 naturally-regenerated, open-grown, "best" trees with long, full crowns that were located near the sample stands on the same soil type (Tucker and Foster unpublished), were used to generate the model in Figure 2 to determine maximum potential annual volume growth increment in cm per year for a tree of a given height.
+The quadratic equation was the best fit for the maximum site potential tree data ( $R^2 = 0.96$ , p<0.0001) until tree heights approached 1.4 meters, below which it underestimated maximum potential growth.